 Lois has revealed before to be bisexual, and went back to men because of the games women play, as well as being a total nymphomaniac.
 Peter has been shown to be a repressed bisexual himself, with several different relationships with men.
 So, it's no surprise that at least one of their children is either gay or bi, and Meg and possibly Stewie are transgender.
 It's all genetics.

-In "When You Wish Upon a Weinstein" I was confused when Max Weinstein said, "Hey!" when Peter finished his song by singing "Now my troubles are all through/I have a Jew".
+In "When You Wish Upon a Weinstein" when Max Weinstein says, "Hey!" when Peter finished his song by singing "Now my troubles are all through/I have a Jew".
 But it actually makes sense- the Jews had been subjugated throughout history - of course the topic of "having" a Jew would be sensitive to Max!

 In "Bigfat", after the plane crash, Peter guesses correctly that a Predator is stalking them, but it doesn't attack.
 Why?
 1. They're obviously nonthreatening, 2.
 The Canadian climate calms it down.